mikeblaa/book-notes/README.md

 * The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations by Gene Kim, Patrick Debois, John Willis, Jez Humble
 * The Distracted Mind: Ancient Brains in a High-Tech World by Larry D. Rosen, Adam Gazzaley
 * The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni
-* The Goal: A Process of Ongoing Improvement - 30th Anniversary Edition by Eliyahu M. Goldratt, Jeff Cox
 * The Laws of Simplicity: Design, Technology, Business, LifeDesign, Technology, Business, Life by John Maeda
 * The Presentation Secrets of Steve Jobs: How to Be Insanely Great in Front of Any Audience by Carmine Gallo
 * The Righteous Mind: Why Good People Are Divided by Politics and Religion by Jonathan Haidt